-- You should not have a personal relationship with your committee’s Graduate School Representative (GSR).
+You should not have a personal relationship with your GSR.
 In fact, you don’t even need to know your GSR.

 Linguistics Department Matters

 Attending most colloquia is expected of graduate students.
-Attendance does not go unnoticed by the faculty.
+Invited speakers do not want to present to an empty room, and attendance does not go unnoticed by the faculty.

-Participation in LSUW is an important aspect of being a part of the UW Linguistics community.
+Linguistics Society at the University of Washington (LSUW) participation is an important aspect of being a part of the UW Linguistics community.
+It’s a graduate student-run organization responsible for many duties in the department, and elections are held annually.
+LSUW organizes colloquia, invites guest speakers, plans graduate student social events, and helps facilitate the flow of information between graduate students and faculty.
 It’s also good for your CV and helpful for your recommendation letter writers.

-If you use the kitchen, clean it!
-Please don’t leave dishes in the sink for others to wash around or wash for you.
+The kitchen is for your use, but if you use the kitchen, clean it!
+Please don’t leave dishes in the sink for others to wash around or for you.

-Room Reservations: Do you need to reserve the conference room (GUG 415L), the Treehouse, or LDP Lab (Smith 002)?
-Please submit the Room Reservation form and we will check on availability.
-(A tentative schedule for the conference room may be seen here.)
+Room Reservations: Do you need to reserve the conference room (GUG 415L)?
+A tentative schedule for the conference room may be seen here.

 As a UW student, you can see a counselor at the UW Counseling Center for free (they only charge for things like career assessment tests, not counseling appointments).
 This is a really great resource if you're struggling with stress, depression, feeling overwhelmed, etc. Many students can get the help they need via short term counseling at the Counseling Center, but they can also help with referrals to other resources for longer term counseling.
 Their counselors are sometimes available for couples counseling (subject to counselor availability).